 -

 Saint Joseph’s is one of only a handful of universities in the country to offer an accelerated pathway to the clinical Doctor of Occupational Therapy (DrOT) for students entering directly from high school.
-You can get a doctorate in occupational therapy with just two additional years instead of the traditional three years of training required after earning your bachelor’s degree.
+You can get a bachelor's degree in health sciences and a doctorate degree in occupational therapy in just six years.

 -

-After the program, you’ll be ready to sit for the National Board for Certification in Occupational Therapy (NBCOT) examination — an exam you’ll need to pass if you choose to obtain a license to practice occupational therapy in the U.S. Our first-time pass rate result is 100% for our DrOT program (2021).
+After the program, you’ll be ready to sit for the National Board for Certification in Occupational Therapy (NBCOT) examination — an exam you’ll need to pass if you choose to obtain a license to practice occupational therapy in the U.S. Our first-time pass rate is one of the highest in the United States for the DrOT program.

 -

-You’ll participate in clinical fieldwork experiences in a variety of health care settings beginning the first semester of your professional year.
-This includes two 12-week level II fieldworks, working with patients of all ages from infants to the elderly, and a 14-week doctoral experiential component.
+You’ll participate in “hands-on” learning in a variety of health care settings beginning the first semester of your professional years and in each semester afterward, for a minimum of five different Level I Fieldwork Experiences.
+This prepares you for the two required 12-week Level II Fieldworks, off site working with patients of all ages from infants to the elderly, and a 14-week doctoral experiential component tailored to your doctoral interest.

-You’ll also get to work in simulation and clinical labs housed inside Glasser/Woodland Hall — from a pediatric sensory lab to a home care lab — giving you a taste of working in a professional health care setting.
+In addition, the curriculum crafts laboratory experiences where you’ll also get to work in simulation and clinical labs housed inside Glasser/Woodland Hall - from a pediatric sensory lab to an independent living apartment giving you a taste of working in a variety of professional health care settings.

 -